-The School for Business and Entrepreneurship (ESNEC) is new faculty of the largest and oldest University in Mozambique.
+The School for Business and Entrepreneurship (ESNEC) is a new faculty of the largest and oldest University in Mozambique.
 Eduardo Mondlane University.
 Their mission is to provide a university education with practical experience that educates students according to the needs of the labour market.
-This seems logical, but is not easy in a country where for example most agronomists have never actually seen a piece of irrigation equipment during their entire studies.
+This seems logical but is not easy in a country where for example most agronomists have never actually seen a piece of irrigation equipment during their entire studies.

 Designing a pragmatic (action) research program

 As part of a larger four-year training program SENSE designed a pragmatic research program.
 The program has 5 goals:

 - Train professors in action research methods and interactive ways of facilitation and teaching

 - Train students how to do practical research